Hypertoric category O: Shuffling and twisting functors

-Note that, unlike in the BGG case, not all equivalence classes of parameters $\qvb$ will be conjugate under $\rWeyl$.
-In fact, for many hyperplane arrangements, the groups $\rWeyl$ and $\Weyl$ are trivial, so the only shuffling functors are pure ones, but there are still many different equivalence classes of quantized polarized arrangements. \end{remark}
+\begin{remark} Note that, unlike in the BGG case, not all equivalence classes of parameters $\qvb$ need be conjugate under $\rWeyl$.
+In fact, for many hyperplane arrangements, the groups $\rWeyl$ and $\Weyl$ are trivial, so the only twisting functors are pure ones, but there are still many different equivalence classes of quantized polarized arrangements. \end{remark}

-We now define functors analogous to Arkhipov's twisting functors on BGG category $\cO$.
+We now define functors analogous to Irving's shuffling functors on BGG category $\cO$.
 Fix a regular integral parameter $\qvb$ and let $\xi$ and $\xi'$ be regular.
 Let $\proWM$ be the category of topologically finitely generated $U_\la$-modules with profinite dimensional weight spaces, that is, the category of $U_\la$-modules which are inverse limits of weight modules such that all modules in the inverse limit have a consistent finite generating set.
 This category contains the objects representing each weight space, and thus has enough projectives.
 Furthermore, the functor $F$ arising from Theorem \ref{first-equiv} gives an equivalence from $\Ulmod_{pro,\qvb}$ to the category of finitely generated modules over $e_{\qvb}Re_{\qvb}$.
 As we will prove in Lemma \ref{Akoszul}, this category has finite global dimension.\footnote{ That theorem concerns an uncompleted version of $e_{\qvb}Re_{\qvb}$, which is sufficient for our purposes because the completion of a projective resolution is still a projective resolution.}

 Consider the functor obtained as the composition of the derived functors

 where $\iota$ is the inclusion and $\pi_{\xi'}$ is the projection functor from Section \ref{truncation}.
 The functor $\iota$ is exact, but it does not send projectives to projectives.
 As a result, the composition of the above derived functors is not the same as the derived functor of the composition.
 The left derived functor $L\pi_{\xi'}$ preserves bounded derived categories since all the categories involved have finite global dimension.